Colds and the fluInfluenza; Strep throat; Bird flu; Avian influenza

 - Seizure disorders (epilepsy) and other neurological disorders (stroke)

-- Heart disease, diabetes, and other chronic conditions
+- Heart disease, diabetes, and chronic kidney, liver, or blood disorders (such as sickle cell disease)

 - Pregnancy, especially in 2nd and 3rd trimesters